dotnet/docs/docs/core/additional-tools/xmlserializergenerator-instructions.md

 If everything succeeds, an assembly named *MyApp.XmlSerializers.dll* is generated in the output folder.

-Congratulations! you have just:
+Congratulations!
+You have just:
 > [!div class="checklist"]
-> * Create a .NET Core app.
+> * Created a .NET Core app.
-> * Added a reference to the Microsoft.XmlSerializer.Generator package
+> * Added a reference to the Microsoft.XmlSerializer.Generator package.
 > * Edited your MyApp.csproj to add dependencies.
-> * Added a class and an XmlSerializer
+> * Added a class and an XmlSerializer.
-> * Built and ran the application
+> * Built and ran the application.